bmds-researchsoftware/docker-rails-example/README.md

 	2. Using the appropriate container id listed in the previous command, run a bash shell in the rails app container
-		- $ docker exec -it RAILS_APP_CONTAINER_ID "/bin/bash".
+		- $ docker exec -it --detach-keys="ctrl-@" RAILS_APP_CONTAINER_ID "/bin/bash".
+	The "--detach-keys" flag is required to enable C-p, C-n, and C-r usage to work properly.
 In our case use
-		- $ docker exec -it myapp-web-container "/bin/bash".
+		- $ docker exec -it --detach-keys="ctrl-@" myapp-web-container "/bin/bash".

-	3. Using the appropriate container id listed in the previous command, run a bash shell in the database app container, and then run psql
+	3. Using the appropriate container id listed in the previous command, run a bash shell in the database container, and then run psql
-		- $ docker exec -it DATABASE_CONTAINER_ID "/bin/bash".
+		- $ docker exec -it --detach-keys="ctrl-@" DATABASE_CONTAINER_ID "/bin/bash".
 	In our case use
-		- $ docker exec -it myapp-db-container "/bin/bash".
+		- $ docker exec -it --detach-keys="ctrl-@" myapp-db-container "/bin/bash".
 Then start
 	psql
 		- $ psql -U postgres -d myapp_development.